 Kinder House in Parnell, Auckland, New Zealand.
+Featured in Lonely Planet Guide based on Merit from travellers' experiences.

 Built in 1857, Kinder House is one of Auckland's most notable stone buildings.
 It was commissioned by Bishop G.A.
 Selwyn and designed by Frederick Thatcher, the architect for many Anglican buildings in Auckland.